Idling your vehicle for more than 3 minutes is against the law in New Jersey.

 greenhouse gases that contribute to global warming.

-NJEF encourages all towns, schools, and individuals to help reduce idling.
-Our general rule of thumb: if you are going to be idling for more than 30 seconds, turn off your vehicle.
+Take the No-Idling plege!
+It's simple.
+If you are going to be idling more than 30 seconds, turn off your vehicle.

-To date, NJEF has helped Red Bank, East Windsor, and numerous other
+To date, we have helped Red Bank, East Windsor, and numerous other

 towns and schools implement idle free campaigns.
-Read more about NJEF's
+Read more about our

 Idle Free New Jersey success stories!